 While Salubria does not have a schedule of regular open hours for public touring, tours for individuals and small groups are available April through October – by appointment only, please.
 Larger group tours can also be arranged with advance notice of at least one month.
-A suggested donation of $10 per person (children 6 and under are free).
+Tours of Salubria are $10 per person (children 6 and under are free).
 Reduced fee of $8 per person for groups of 10 or more people.

 To schedule your tour, please call the Foundation at 540-423-1700 or contact us.